 Plastic Surgery Perfection vs. Proportion: How To Achieve The Ideal Look For You

 The Duchess of Cambridge’s nose.
 Penélope Cruz’s lips.
 Angelina Jolie’s cheekbones.
 Ask any plastic surgeon and, chances are, they've encountered any number of patients entering their office with pictures of those celebrity facial features.
 It’s certainly not surprising that people going in for cosmetic surgery would ask that the body part in question be made to look like that of a certain Hollywood star deemed “perfect.”
-But any surgeon worth his or her weight in BOTOX® will tell you that proportion — not perfection — is the secret to looking your best.
+But any surgeon worth his or her weight in Botox® will tell you that proportion — not perfection — is the secret to looking your best.

 “In our social media culture, we definitely see patients coming in requesting this person’s nose and that person’s eyes.
-But I tell them that I’ll make you the best you," says Philadelphia facial plastic surgeon Jason Bloom, MD.
+But I tell them that I’ll make you the best you," says board certified Philadelphia facial plastic surgeon Jason Bloom, MD.
 "It’s so important to have a conversation explaining why everything from the patient’s skin type and texture to their ethnicity dictates what will look right on them — not to mention the proportions of their face.”

 While we're all familiar with the phrase "beauty is in the eye of the beholder," plenty of research has been done into what physical attributes so-called "beautiful people" have in common.
-The Ancient Greeks discovered the Golden Ratio of nature (which may or may not be able to duplicated in the human body — though Leonardo DaVinci used the mathematic marvel when painting the Mona Lisa), and, needless to say, the interest in perfection has only spiraled from there.
+The Ancient Greeks discovered the Golden Ratio of nature (which may or may not be able to be duplicated in the human body — though Leonardo DaVinci used the mathematic marvel when painting the Mona Lisa), and, needless to say, the interest in perfection has only spiraled from there.

 Here's the thing: There’s a reason why Kate Middleton’s nose is so admired.
 With its 106-degree nasal tip rotation, the Duchess' sniffer is about as close to “mathematically perfect” (yes, you read that correctly) as it gets.
 Research shows that noses angled between 104 and 108 degrees are considered the most attractive.
 Scarlett Johansson, Kate Beckinsale, and Jessica Biel are similarly #blessed with the ideal proportion, but that doesn't mean it's right for everyone.